-General and Administrative
+Selling, General and Administrative Expense

-General and administrative expenses increased by \$20.7 million, or 307%, to \$27.4 million for the nine months ended September 30, 2022, from \$6.7 million for the nine months ended September 30, 2021.
-The increase was primarily driven by higher personnel expenses of \$13.6 million mostly driven by \$10.1 million of cash bonuses granted to employees and executives of Bridger approved on August 19, 2022 in connection with the issuance of the Legacy Bridger Series C Preferred Shares, issuance of the Series 2022 Bonds, execution of the Transaction Agreements and initial filing of the proxy statement/ prospectus prepared in connection with the Business Combination, professional services of \$3.8 million associated with third-party consultants and auditors' fees to support the growth of the business and preparation of becoming a public company upon the consummation of the Business Combination, loss on disposal of two aging aircrafts and other rotables of \$1.6 million, building depreciation expenses of \$0.5 million related to the additional two Super Scooper aircraft placed into service.
-The increase was partially offset by a decrease in equipment and buildings lease expense of \$0.2 million.
+Selling, general and administrative expense increased by \$23.9 million, or 213%, to \$35.1 million for the year ended December 31, 2022, from \$11.2 million for the year ended December 31, 2021.
+The increase was partially driven by higher personnel expenses of \$16.5 million which included \$10.1 million of transaction related bonuses for employees and executives in connection with the issuance of the Legacy Bridger Series C Preferred Shares, issuance of the Series 2022 Bonds, execution of the Transaction Agreements and initial filing of the proxy statement/prospectus prepared in connection with the Business Combination.
+The increase was also partially driven by higher professional services of \$5.3 million associated primarily with third-party consultants and auditors' fees to support the growth of the business and preparation of becoming a public company upon the consummation of the Business Combination, as well as advertising and public relation services.
+The increase was also partially attributable to the loss on disposal of two aging aircraft and other rotables of \$1.8 million.